lilliesheely/Connect4/README.md

 ## Getting Started
-<div align="center">HATCHFOUR</div>[Play Hatchfour!](https://lilliesheely.github.io/Connect4/)</div>
+<div align="center">[Play Hatchfour!](https://lilliesheely.github.io/Connect4/)</div>

-Click below to play!
+Click above to play!
 Decide who wants to be the T-Rex and who wants to be the Stegosaurus.
 T-Rex goes first!
 Tap on the down arrows above the eggs to select the column you want your dinosaur to hatch.
 Dinos will hatch from the bottom up!

 ## Next Steps
 - [ ] Create a scoreboard for T-Rex wins & Stegosaurus wins